 Back after three weeks in Nanjing.
 A Fantastic screening!
-Deep gratitude to Librairie Avant-Garde and Ego for putting this event together.
+Deep gratitude to Librairie Avant-Garde and H.Rong for putting this event together.
 Great audience and some very thoughtful questions that went on deep into the night.
 A thrilling experience in such a beautiful place.
 I will post more photos later, but this was very, very special.
 Here is the link to the Librairie Avant-Garde page and description of the event, just scroll down.
 Text is in Chinese.

 BTW-The poster is fantastic.

 A really beautiful time last night premiering Scenes from 10 Walks.
 Great conversation and questions afterwards as well.
 Scenes is over 46 minutes long, so I was a bit apprehensive about how the audience would respond, but it was very, very positive.
 I think the ambience of the church added an extra dimension to the overall audiovisual experience.
 The super 8 films looked great too!
 Thanks again the Hyattsille Independent Film series for a memorable evening.
 More soon

 Listening to Landscapes is a program which explores how audiovisual artists engage with urban and rural landscapes and how sound can be a central component for exploration and discovery.

 A series of 3 windharps was built for the Borderline Gallery in Wolimierz, Poland.
 Each windharp was build to respond to the conditions of a specific location

 2. Flicker, Flow by Kate Carr from I had A Nuclear Spring-

 A piece built from electrical interference recorded using hydrophones placed in small canals underneath high capacity electricity lines coming from a nuclear power plant in Marnay-sur-Seine, in France.

 3. JÖKULSÁRLÓN GLACIER LAGOON, ICELAND, JUNE 2015 by Jez Riley French